svunit/svmock/README.md

 # Using The Mock

 Currently, users can set expectations for how many times a function has been called as well as the arguments it is invoked with.
+You can also override function return values.

 ## Expect Functions Are Invoked